florimondmanca/www/README.md

 # Portfolio

 This is my personal portfolio website.
-For now, it's pretty basic.
-Soon with lots of useful information and fancy animations.

 ## Install